 Is your stitching loose?
 Is nothing you're doing working?
-Does it look like this?
+Does it look like the photo below?
 Here's how you can fix it!

 The bobbin isn’t in place correctly